Fernando Rodney: Minor leagues

 Rodney was signed by the Detroit Tigers as an amateur free agent in 1997.
 He spent 1999–2003 in the minor leagues, moving from the Gulf Coast League to the International League.
-Rodney underwent Tommy John surgery following the 2003 season, which he spent in the minor leagues.
+He underwent Tommy John surgery following the 2003 season, which he spent in the minor leagues.
 He spent the 2004 season recovering and failed to make the Tigers' Opening Day roster after 2005 spring training.